altaga/Project-Apollo/README.md

 <img src="https://i.guim.co.uk/img/media/20491572b80293361199ca2fc95e49dfd85e1f42/0_240_5157_3094/master/5157.jpg?width=620&quality=85&auto=format&fit=max&s=769b733a241ddf213f4e32a96bc01c87">

 #### This is a problem that can be tackled by the union of blockchain and IoT with immutable provenance and tracing solutions.
-Of course we also NEED a scalable and fast blockchain.
+Of course we also NEED a scalable and fast blockchain, for which Solana is perfect.
 Enter Apollo.

 # Solution